banelemasuku270-tech/IT-support-portfolio/README.md

 ## 6. Software Troubleshooting (Windows)

 #### 📸 Problem Identification
-A google application failed to open when launched,it blinks twice and nothing happens.
+A Google application failed to open when launched; it briefly appeared and then closed without responding.

 ![Problem](software-app-problem..PNG)

 #### 📸 Initial Inspection
-Checked system responsiveness and confirmed that the application was not launching even i tried open it as an administator.
+Checked system responsiveness and confirmed that the application was not launching even when attempting to run it as an administrator.

 ![Inspection](software-app-inspect..png)